-Finally we started out and I felt the ship moving.
+Finally, we started out and I felt the ship moving [June 14, 1917].
 So I thought I would get up and see this affair.
-It was certainly historic -- our troops going to Europe.
-And I got out on deck and it was about half past four in the morning or thereabouts.
+It was certainly historic, our troops going to Europe.
+I got out on deck and it was about half past four in the morning or thereabouts.
 Anyway, it was just dimly light.
-We got down the river and anchored apparently.
-Anyway we stopped opposite Governors Island.
-And we had to wait there -- I discovered they were waiting because the chain that was being put across the harbor to check the submarine entrance was either being unfastened or fastened -- I don't remember which.
-But I know something occurred there that I never forgot, for it was about as significant an indication of our complete state of unpreparedness that I have ever seen.
-I was standing up under the bridge and they had mounted a three-inch gun on a pedestal mount on the foreword part of the deck and these trim-looking naval files under a naval noncom were rigging up the gun.
-And having dealt with this multitude of recruits of this regiment as we had and their complete ignorance of their weapons or anything, I thought to myself well, thank goodness there is one thing that's organized -- the Navy.
-Just then the captain called down to this yeoman, or whatever he was, in charge of this detail and said to him in a very strong voice -- he said -- "Have you your ammunition?" and this fellow in a rather offended tone of voice said, "No sir, we haven't any ammunition."
-Well, I thought, "Well, My God, even the naval part isn't organized here and we are starting off to Europe."
+We got down the river and anchored, apparently.
+Anyway, we stopped opposite Governors Island.
+We had to wait there.
+I discovered they were waiting because the chain that was being put across the harbor to check the submarine entrance was either being unfastened or fastened, I don't remember which.
+But I know something occurred there that I never forgot, because it was about as significant an indication of our complete state of unpreparedness as I have ever seen.

+I was standing up under the bridge and they had mounted a three-inch gun on a pedestal mount on the forward part of the deck, and these trim-looking naval files under a naval noncom were rigging up the gun.
+Having dealt with this multitude of recruits in this regiment as we had and their complete ignorance of their weapons or anything, I thought to myself, "Well, thank goodness, there is one thing that's organized, the Navy."
+Just then the captain called down to this yeoman, or whatever he was, in charge of this detail and said to him in a very strong voice, he said, "Have you your ammuniton?"
+And this fellow in a rather offended voice replied, "No, sir, we haven't any ammunition."
+Well, I thought, "My God, even the naval part isn't organized here and we are starting off to Europe."
 It was altogether a terrible exhibition of our paucity of means with which to go to war.

-It caused General Pershing, aside from the fact that the men were hard to handle in their lack of training and all, it made a terrific impression on the French command when they saw these recruits in the First Division because they had been told that the 1st Division was a seasoned division of regular soldiers.
-Well, you would have to go around with a microscope to find a regular soldier in the First Division.
-So that the impression that they all got of what General Pershing would have to offer them was colored by this terrific showing of unpreparedness of the troops of the First Division.
-We were given as we sailed -- in fact we didn't get to open the things until we had gone to sea or at least gone down the harbor -- we discovered that we had units on paper that we had never seen or never heard of.
-I remember the trench mortar units -- the 37 mm units -- and several others we had never heard of them.
-Here they were on paper, but there were no weapons and there was no unit.
-And we were organizing on the ocean.
-We had no knowledge of whether we had any of these weapons on board and actually we didn't.
+It cost General Pershing, aside from the fact that the men were hard to handle in their lack of training and all, but it made a terrific impression on the French command when they saw these recruits in the First Division, because they had been told that the First Division was a seasoned division of Regular soldiers.
+Well, you'd have to go around there with a microscope to find a Regular soldier in the First Division-so that the impression that they all got of what General Pershing would have to offer them was colored by this terrific showing of unpreparedness of the troops of the First Division.

+We were given as we sailed-in fact, we didn't get to open the things until we had gone to sea or at least gone down the harbor.
+We discovered that we had units on paper that we had never seen or never heard of.
+I remember the trench mortar units, the 37-mm units, and several others.
+We had never heard of them, and there they were on papers.
+But there were no weapons and there was no unit.
+We were organizing on the ocean.
+We had no knowledge of whether we had any of these weapons on board, and actually, we didn't.
 It was certainly a demonstration of complete and utter unpreparedness such as I had never dreamt of in my life.